ncase/anxiety/scenes/act1.md

 b: 🎵 I wanna be the slutti-est

-b: 🎵 That no-one ever was
+b: 🎵 Like no one ever was

-b: 🎵 Thighs, ass, voluptuous breast
+b: 🎵 Thighs n' ass, voluptuous breast

 b: 🎵 with sweaty dick and balls!